For most people, a house will be the most important and expensive asset they will ever own.

 Your conveyancer will also do a final title search to make sure that the certificate of title is ready to be transferred into your name.

 There are only a few steps to go before you settle your first home!
 The settlement is when you become the owner of the property.

 The settlement date is typically six weeks after you have paid your deposit.
-However you and the seller can negotiate a different settlement date if it is more suitable to you.
-We wouldn’t recommend a settlement period of less than four weeks as some banks may not be able to meet the deadline.
+However, you and the seller can negotiate a different settlement date if it is more suitable for you.
+We wouldn’t recommend a settlement period of fewer than four weeks as some banks may not be able to meet the deadline.

 A few days before settlement your conveyancer will let you know if there is any shortfall in funds that you need to pay.
 You can then organise bank cheques for these amounts to be given to your conveyancer who will then take them to settlement.